magepages/mpdocs/docs/blog-m2/user-guide.rst

 .. image:: https://i.imgur.com/ngwFt7z.png

-* In **Enable Related Product** field: Choose “Yes” to show related products on Post View Page.
+* In the **Enable Related Product** field: Choose “Yes” to show related products on Post View Page.
-* In **Limit of Related Products** field: Enter the number of related products can display.
+* In the **Limit of Related Products** field: Enter the number of related products can display.
 If you leave it blank, the default number is 12.
-* In **Title of Related Products** field: Name the title of the block which contains related products.
+* In the **Title of Related Products** field: Name the title of the block which contains related products.
 If you leave it blank, the default name is “Related Products”

 1.3.
 Sidebar
 ^^^^^

-Expand **Sidebar** section, there will be two sub-section parts.
+Expand the **Sidebar** section, there will be two sub-section parts.

 1.3.1.
 Sidebar
 """""

 .. image:: https://i.imgur.com/MCuYMHp.png

-* In **Number of Recent Post** field: Enter the number of recent posts that display on the sidebar.
+* In the **Number of Recent Post** field: Enter the number of recent posts that display on the sidebar.
 If you leave it blank, the default number is 4.
-* In **Number of most view posts** field: Enter the number of most view posts that display on the sidebar.
+* In the **Number of most view posts** field: Enter the number of most view posts that display on the sidebar.
 If you leave it blank, the default number is 4.
-* In **Sidebar Location**: Select Left/Right for the location of the sidebar.
+* In the **Sidebar Location**: Select Left/Right for the location of the sidebar.

 1.3.2.
 Search
 """""

 .. image:: https://i.imgur.com/BcgfRcD.png

-* In **Enable Search Box** field: Choose “Yes” to active the search box at the sidebar.
+* In the **Enable Search Box** field: Choose “Yes” to active the search box at the sidebar.
-* In **Maximum Query Result** field: Enter the maximum number of posts that the search box will search.
+* In the **Maximum Query Result** field: Enter the maximum number of posts that the search box will search.
 Without setting the limitation, the search box will search all posts that match the search character.
-* In **Min Chars** field: Search results will only be displayed if the customer enters in the search box with enough configured characters in this section.
+* In the **Min Chars** field: Search results will only be displayed if the customer enters in the search box with enough configured characters in this section.
-* In **Visible Image**: Select “Yes” to display the thumbnail of the post when the post is found in the search box.
+* In the **Visible Image**: Select “Yes” to display the thumbnail of the post when the post is found in the search box.
-* In **Description length** field: Limit the length of the short description can show along with found posts.
+* In the **Description length** field: Limit the length of the short description can show along with found posts.
 If you leave it blank, the short description will not display.

 1.4.
 Monthly Archive
 ^^^^^